George Pólya Prize in Mathematics

 - 2014 Adam W. Marcus, Daniel A. Spielman, and Nikhil Srivastava

-The next award of the George Pólya Prize in Mathematics will be given at the 2018 SIAM Annual Meeting.
+The next award of the George Pólya Prize in Mathematics will be given in 2018.

 Changes to specifications made by Board at their July 2014 meeting, particularly to add “as evidenced by a refereed publication.”